dhsouthbend/databases/sections/13-pyplussql-pseudo.md

 # return a list of records from the database that are from the place name
 ```

 2\.
 Import the sqlite3 library, connect to the database, and create a cursor object.
-(Don't worry about this last part!)

 ```Python
 # import sqlite3 library